Unfinished Business (1985 Australian film): Development

 Bob Ellis originally wanted to make a film in the style of My Dinner with Andre starring Patrick Cook and John Clarke called Business Lunch.
 Clarke would play an ABC executive about to tell Cook he was going to be fired and dialogue would be largely improvised. $60,000 was raised by Patric Juillet and Rebel Penfold-Russell to make the film but then Clarke became unavailable.

 "Cook was ready and willing to go whenever we were but Clarke was impossible to pin down and so the whole thing lost momentum," said Ellis.
 "We had to spend the money so the producer, Rebel Penfold Russell, asked me to come up with another small idea with "business" in the title.
 The result was Unfinished Business.
 We had to raise a little more money to cover it because you've no idea how hard it is to come up with a small idea.
 Big ideas are far easier to get.
 I'm the greatest writer of unmade epics in the business."

 Ellis wrote a script in three days (spread over three weeks) and constructed roles specifically for John Clayton and Michelle Fawdon.
 Ellis' wife Anne Brooksbank participated at rehearsals and contributed to the script.

 Ellis says the film was based on a personal experience.
 "Twice in my life I've had girls ask me to oblige them in that way.
 And both times I've said yes.
 And both times they failed to turn up and go through with it.
-The frustrating stop-star love-making Geoff and Maureen indulge in as they go about graphing his sperm count and her temperature to maximise their chances of conceiving is also something I've been through.
+The frustrating stop-start love-making Geoff and Maureen indulge in as they go about graphing his sperm count and her temperature to maximise their chances of conceiving is also something I've been through.
 When Anne and I were trying to have our third child she'd kick me awake at four in the morning saying her temperature was up and I'd have to reorganise my protoplasm to suit the occasion."